Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a0_0_the_test_that_called_itself/taskmaps/taskmap.md

 <!-- Save to: a0_0_the_test_that_called_itself/taskmap.md -->

-# 🧩 Taskmap – Very Basic Test Functionality
+# 🧩 Taskmap – Playable Very Basic Test Functionality
 *The Test That Called Itself*

 ---